r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>Those values look the same, but we probably wouldn't notice if they were different in the sixth decimal place.
-Let's do this instead:</p>
+<p>Those values look the same,
+but we probably wouldn&#39;t notice if they were different in the sixth decimal place.
+Let&#39;s do this instead:</p>
 </div>